-SECTION 3.0 Employee Probationary and regular employees, including employees receiving LTD benefits, are eligible for coverage immediately from their first day of work and all coverage ceases immediately upon termination.
-Employees who go from employee to pensioner without a break in service and who did not transfer 100% of the commuted value of their pension out of the pension plan, and who had a minimum of 15 years of continuous service with The Company prior to retirement, and who had subsidized health and dental coverage and were hired prior to January 1, 2019, will continue to receive benefits during their retirement equivalent to the current benefits available to active employees.
+Employees who go from employee to pensioner without a break in service and who did not transfer 100% of the commuted value of their pension out of the pension plan, and who had a minimum of 15 years of continuous service with The Company prior to retirement, and who had subsidized health and dental coverage, will continue to receive benefits during their retirement equivalent to the current benefits available to active employees.
 No minimum service requirement exists for employees who were eligible for an unreduced pension or had reached age 60 at December 31, 2013.
+The minimum service requirement for employees who were eligible for an unreduced age 60 between January 1, 2014 and December 31, 2016 (inclusive) is 8 years of continuous service.
+The minimum service requirement for an unreduced pension or had reached age 60 between January 1, 2014 and December 31, 2016 (inclusive) is 8 years of continuous service.
 The minimum service requirement for employees who were eligible for an unreduced pension or had reached age 60 between January 1, 2014 and December 31, 2016 (inclusive) is 8 years of continuous service.
-Vested/deferred pensioners are eligible for these benefits providing they had them as employees and had a minimum of 25 years of continuous service with The Company prior to their termination date.
-Employees hired on or after January 1, 2019 are not eligible for retiree benefits.
-Qualified Dependent Qualified dependents include an employee's spouse and dependent children.
-A spouse is any person who:
+The minimum service requirement for employees who were eligible for an unreduced pension or had reached age 60 between January 1, 2016 and December 31, 2018 (inclusive) is 12 years of continuous service.